STEM and the FBI

 Recruiting individuals with STEM training is a top priority for the FBI, and Bureau personnel regularly visit colleges across the country to talk with prospective job candidates.
 “We are now also working at the high school level doing the same thing,” Lefevre said, “to let kids know at an earlier age that the FBI is here and we are doing a lot of cool things they might not know about.
 We want to put the FBI on their radar.”

 Reaching out to a younger audience is important.
 “If you think the FBI is something you might like to do in the future, now is the time to start planning,” Lefevre said.
-Because of the Bureau’s exacting security clearance process,” he explained, “young people have to be aware that their actions now will have a bearing on their ability to gain government employment later.”
+Because of the Bureau’s exacting security clearance process, “young people have to be aware that their actions now will have a bearing on their ability to gain government employment later,” he explained.

 “We are the FBI.
 We are the ones expected to stop the next potential terror attack,” he said.
 “We have high standards, and we are going to make sure that you are the best person for this organization before we give you that job offer.”